ishitadatta/Studee/README.md

 ### Submission
  1. Teacher can create a new assignment(assignment title, assignment detail, assignment course, marks, submission due date)
- 2. Students can view assignments
+ 2. Students can view assignments if the student is enrolled in the course
  3. Student assignment submission form - to upload assignment document
  4. Teacher can view assignment submissions
  5. Teacher can download each assignment